-Transferable to CSU up to 2.0 units Hours: 48-216 lab by arrangement
+Course Advisory: Audition requirement for placement of roles.
+Transferable to CSU up to 2.0 units

 Instruction and supervised participation in theatre rehearsal and performance.
 Instruction will be focused upon the unique elements and demands of a live stage production.
 The production(s) can be: Comedy, Drama, Classical and a Musical.
 Before enrolling in this course, students are required to audition for a role.
 Auditions take place during the second week of the semester.
 Details about auditions will be posted in the theater.
-Repeatable 3 times.